2314438/CS220AU-DP/index.md

 The Reformed Professional Landscape

 A. Automation and Job displacement

 Automationg regular processes across industries, artificial intelligence (AI) has brought in a new era of efficiency.
 While productivity is increased by this efficiency, job displacement is also an issue.
 Repetetive and manual jobs are increasingly being taken over by AI- powered machines, leac=ving a growing number of individuals unemployed.

+B. Better ability to make Decisions

+Large-scale data processing, patteren recoginition, and insight generations are all areas in which AI system thrives.
+This skill sopports decision-makers in professional contexts by offering usefull data for problem-solving and startegic planning.
+However, depending too much on AI to make decisions present moral questions because biases algorithms have the potential to worsenand sustain social injustices.

 Below you see an example of embedding an image that is found in this repository's assets/img folder:

 ![Plain VR map](assets/img/vr-map-plain.svg)